simon3073/wassup_webchat/README.md

 - Javascript
 - Firebase
 - Gifted Chat
+- React-Lottie LottieIOS
+- UUID

 <br/>

 ## **Key Features**

-- A page where users can enter their name and choose a background color for the chat screen before joining the chat.
+- A page where users can enter their name and choose a background pattern for the chat screen before joining the chat.
 - A page displaying the conversation, as well as an input field and submit button.
 - The chat must provide users with two additional communication features: sending images and location data.
 - Data gets stored online and offline.